madalin312/pnc_documents/documents/CORPORATE GOVERNANCE GUIDELINES (NG 11-05-24 and BOD 11-07-24) (final).md

 - .
 Risk
 - · Executive

-## The PNC Financial Services Group, Inc. Corporate Governance Guidelines

-(As approved by the Board of Directors on November7, 2024)

-## Board Operations

 All members of the Audit, Nominating and Governance, and Human Resources Committees are independent directors under the criteria established by the NYSE and all other applicable laws, rules and regulations regarding director independence for members of a specific committee.
 The board may have additional standing and temporary committees or subcommittees as necessary, advisable or appropriate.
 In general, committee members are appointed by the board upon the recommendation of the Nominating and Governance Committee, with consideration of the desires of individual directors.
 It is the board's sense that consideration should be given to rotating committee members periodically, but the board has not adopted a policy that mandates rotation of committee membership.

 Each committee has its own charter that complies with the NYSE corporate governance listing standards and any other applicable laws, rules and regulations.
 Each charter sets forth the purposes and responsibilities of the committee as well as legal or other requirements affecting the committee, the source of the committee's authority, minimum membership, membership requirements, the minimum number of meetings per year and procedures for committee member appointment.
 The charters also address committee reporting to the board and provide for periodic committee selfevaluation.